GACJ/callingitround/content/docs/conducting/2_coursing_orders/index.md

 Here are a few things you might have noticed:

 1. Although I showed plain hunt on 8 bells, there are only 7 bells in each coursing order above.
 That is because it is conventional to _miss out_ the bell from which you are observing the coursing order.
 So if you are watching from the 2, you will generally not place the 2 in the coursing order.
 2. You can also write out the entire coursing order, not relative to any bell at all.
 For plain hunt it might look like this: 13578642.
 Or it might look like this: 86421357.
-The order is _cyclic_, which means you can start anywhere and write out the rest of the bells and the order will be the same.
-Unfortunately our Western left-to-right writing system is terribly limited when it comes to discussing cyclic things, because otherwise I think a very sensible way to write out coursing orders would be like this:
+The order is _a cycle_, which means you can start anywhere and write out the rest of the bells and the order will be the same.
+Unfortunately, because writing moves along the page in a line, it is terribly limited when it comes to discussing cyclic things --- especially on a computer.
+It takes a bit more work, but I think a very sensible way to write out coursing orders is like this:

 {{< figure src="coursing_order.png" width=200px class="center">}}